FCDM: A Physics-Guided Bidirectional Frequency Aware Convolution and Diffusion-Based Model for Sinogram Inpainting: Related Work

-Several deep learning-based models have been specifically proposed for sinogram inpainting. \cite{yao2024no, zhao2018unsupervised} utilize U-Net to directly interpolate missing sinogram data, while \cite{tomography9030094, s19183941, valat2023sinogram, xie2022limited} employ GANs to generate realistic sinogram patches.
-These models typically treat the sinograms as normal RGB images and apply deep learning techniques without significant modifications to accommodate the specific characteristics of sinogram data.
-This lack of customization results in suboptimal performance, especially when dealing with large-area masks.
-Other deep learning-based models apply unique characteristics of sinograms to tailor the model to fit in sinogram inpainting. \cite{li2019promising, li2019sinogram} incorporate periodicity into the loss function to leverage the cyclical nature of certain sinograms.
-However, this approach is not applicable in cases of incomplete scans or non-uniform sampling. \cite{wagner2023geometric, s19183941} compare the reconstructed images from the inpainted and ground truth sinograms in their loss calculations, while significantly increasing computational overhead, leading to longer training times.
+Recently, several deep learning-based models have been proposed for sinogram inpainting. \cite{yao2024no, zhao2018unsupervised} utilize U-Net to directly interpolate missing sinogram data. \cite{tomography9030094, s19183941, valat2023sinogram, xie2022limited} employ GANs to generate realistic sinogram patches. \cite{jiaze2025sinotx} uses Transformer blocks to inpaint geometric shapes sinograms.
+However, these methods typically operate in the spatial domain and may struggle to enforce global consistency or preserve underlying frequency characteristics.
+Other deep learning-based models apply unique characteristics of sinograms. \cite{li2019promising, li2019sinogram} incorporate periodicity into the loss function to leverage the cyclical nature of certain sinograms. \cite{wagner2023geometric, s19183941} compare the reconstructed images from the inpainted and ground truth sinograms in their loss calculations. \cite{9606601} combines coordinate mapping and Fourier feature mapping together with multilayer perceptron to help the inpainting.
+While these strategies improve inpainting fidelity to some extent, they generally lack explicit modeling of sinogram behavior in the frequency domain and do not directly regulate the progression of the inpainting process.
+Several recent approaches take a different direction by bypassing sinogram inpainting entirely and instead reconstructing images directly from incomplete sinograms using deep generative models.
+Representative works include \cite{liu2023dolce, hu2023cross, guo2025advancing}, which refine reconstructed images through learned priors or image-space denoising.
+While effective in suppressing reconstruction artifacts, these end-to-end models directly map incomplete sinograms to reconstructed images, thereby bypassing explicit sinogram recovery and losing direct supervision or control over projection-domain consistency.

-Frequency domain convolutions such as Fast Fourier Convolution (FFC) \cite{NEURIPS2020_2fd5d41e} can efficiently capture global features and extract features in the frequency domain.
-Traditional FFC methods can extract global features utilizing a small amount of computation resources compared to traditional convolutions, which can improve the inpainting quality and performance without too much computational overhead.
-However, FFC is still designed for RGB image inpainting and does not adequately address the unique frequency characteristics of sinograms or their complex inter-angle relationships.